mpiotrowskildz/portfolio/MrBuggy3/02.Creating_requirements/README.md

 35. There needs to be a procedure of creating, restoring and unlocking an account.
 36. There needs to be a procedure of changing the password.
 37. The account needs to be blocked after three attempts of entering the wrong password.
-38. The server app has to be create a backup of the general report.
+38. The server app has be create a backup of the general report.
 39. MrBuggy3 must be a portable app in a zip archive.
-The archive has to include the exe file and all the necessary libraries and resources.
+The archive has to include the exe file and all the necessary libraries and resources to run it.
 40. The demo app should include one of the two possible tasks/exercises:
     * A calculator that can only divide.
 The defect is that it divides by 0 and shows 0 as the result.
     * A function that checks if two rectangles intersect and then showing the information.
 The defect is a wrong information saying that the rectangles do not intersect when one of them completely covers the other.
 46. The defects are scored according to their severity:
     * trivial defects (1-2 points);
     * normal defects (3-4 points);
     * critical defects (4-6 points).
 47. The app deducts 2 points for reporting a correct functionality.